To see our current exhibitions, click here

 Born in Glasgow, Scotland in 1981, Hussain began his series You Get Me? in 2008.
 Hussain’s work has received wide recognition, including commissions by Ikon Gallery (Birmingham), Multistory (West Bromwich) and New Art Exchange (Nottingham).
 His photography has been shown internationally, and reviewed in publications such as the Guardian, the Telegraph and The Huffington Post.

 His work is in the collection of the Museum of Fine Arts, Houston (USA).
 Books featuring Hussain’s work include the monographs The Quiet Town of Tipton (Dewi Lewis Publishing, 2015) The Commonality of Strangers (New Art Exchange, 2015), and You Get Me?
-(MACK, release date June 2017).
-He is currently a PhD candidate at Nottingham Trent University.
+(MACK, 2017).

 11am - 6pm